MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-514-unable-to-start-new-spark-session-after-delete-libraries.md

 ## Solutions and workarounds

 To work around this issue, you can install any library (from PyPi, Conda, or custom library) through **Workspace settings** > **Data engineering** > **Library management**.
 You don't need to use the library in a Fabric notebook or Spark job definition for it to resolve the error message.

-It may be faster for you to create and install a small custom library, such as [creating a simple JAR file](/azure/databricks/workflows/jobs/how-to/use-jars-in-workflows#--step-2-create-the-jar), instead of using an existing library.
+If you are not using any library in your workspace, adding a library from PyPi or Conda to workaround this issue may slow your session start time slightly.
+Instead, you may install a small custom library to have faster session start times.
+You can download a simple JAR file from [Fabric Samples/SampleCustomJar](https://github.com/microsoft/fabric-samples/docs-samples/data-engineering/SampleCustomJAR) and install.

 ## Next steps